latenitefilms/BRAWToolbox/README.md

 - Fixed a bug in the ISO parameter.
 - Error messages in Final Cut Pro now show the correct icon.
 - Added some missing Metadata Definition labels.

-**Known Issues:**
-- The "Relink Unliked BRAW Clips within an EVENT" Toolbox is not yet implemented.
-- The "Convert BRAW clips to MOV's within an EVENT" Toolbox is not yet implemented.

 ### 1.0.0 (14) - Public Beta 1 - 23rd December 2022